 What was originally intended to be a parking lot was instead transformed into a masterpiece thanks to Mayer’s vision, which included incorporating remnants from the Roman colonial period into his design.

-This is one of the best places to see in Seville.
+This is one of the best places to visit in Seville.
 Not to mention the breathtaking view of Seville from the special walkway and terrace (“El Mirador”).

 Admission and opening hours Metropol Parasol